Shingles. If you’ve had it, or know someone who has, the mere mention of the word can bring you to your knees.

-As you get older, your immune system weakens.
-So your chances of contracting shingles are high.
-By the age of 85, it’s estimated that half of Americans who reach this age will have experienced shingles at some point.
+As you get older, your immune system weakens, so your chances of contracting shingles are high.
+It is estimated that half of Americans who reach age 85 will have experienced shingles at some point.

-In addition, if you contract shingles after age 80, the pain can last three months or more – much longer than the 2-4 weeks estimated for people past age 60.
+In addition, if you get shingles after age 80, the pain can last three months or more – much longer than the two to four weeks estimated for people past age 60.

-Talk to your doctor about the benefits of the vaccination and whether you’re a prime candidate.
+Talk to your doctor about the benefits of the vaccine and whether you’re a prime candidate.

 UROne Benefits™ can help you obtain the right health care coverage for your age.
 Contact us here or at 1-800-722-7331.